Disability Documentation Guidelines

 Students who have previously received special education services in the K-12 public school system should submit Individualized Educational Program (IEP) documentation.
 IEP records contain both information about services/supports provided, as well as specific details about evaluations/testing/diagnostic reports related to eligibility for services.
 While both types of information are useful, the latter form (i.e. evaluations/testing/reports) is most relevant in terms of determining eligibility for post-secondary supports.
 More specifically, we prefer the diagnosis from a qualified professional with functional limitations or impacts described.

 For individuals transferring from another college the information related to your disability will not be sent with a transcript request.
-You must request that information separately to the Disability office.
+You must request that information separately to their Disability office.

 For individuals who are or have been receiving services from a state rehabilitation agency, the information requested may be contained in your most recent eligibility evaluation.